-The following is an excerpt from the introduction of Apostle of Progress: Modesto C. Rolland, Global Progressivism, and the Engineering of Revolutionary Mexico (January 2019) by Julian J. Castro.
+The following is an excerpt from the introduction of Apostle of Progress: Modesto C. Rolland, Global Progressivism, and the Engineering of Revolutionary Mexico (January 2019) by J. Justin Castro.
 This is the newest title in the The Mexican Experience series, which includes books that explore the rich and varied character of the Mexican experience through narrative, description, and analysis.

 I hope that my academic peers find Apostle of Progress to be a compelling work of scholarship, but I wrote this book with a broader audience in mind.
 I wanted to create a narrative story that provides students and interested members of the general public an enjoyable and engaging entry point into the dynamics of twentieth-century Mexican history.
 With this in mind, I am going to make my historiographical discussion brief.